Genivia/ugrep/README.md

 New ugrep 4.3
 -------------

 Ugrep is like grep, but much faster, user-friendly, and equipped with a ton of new features.
-Ugrep's features and speed beat GNU grep, Silver Searcher, ack, sift, and ripgrep in [nearly all benchmarks](https://github.com/Genivia/ugrep-benchmarks).
+Ugrep's features and speed surpass GNU grep, Silver Searcher, ack, sift, and ripgrep in [nearly all benchmarks](https://github.com/Genivia/ugrep-benchmarks).

 [How to install ugrep](#install) and see also [ugrep.com](ugrep.com) for installation and help.